How To Boost Thyroid Function Naturally in Just Minutes a Day: 10 Tips Proven To Work

 A healthy thyroid gland is heavily involved in nearly every bodily function, affecting your metabolism, energy, mood, heart rate, digestive function, body-temperature regulation, bone maintenance, brain function and so much more.

 That sounds impressive, yet “most people go their whole lives never thinking about their thyroid,” says nutrition researcher Neal Barnard, MD, author of Your Body in Balance: The New Science of Food, Hormones, and Health.
-But with thyroid disorders, menopause or simply age affecting your body’s thyroid hormone production, symptoms can be harder to ignore.
+But with thyroid disorders, menopause or simply age affecting healthy thyroid function, symptoms can be harder to ignore.

 How to boost your thyroid function naturally